juanh95/ticketsys-api/README.md

 ## Technologies Used

 - Node.js
+- TypeScript
 - Express
+- MySQL
+- Sequelize
+- sequelize-typescript
+- bcrypt
+- crypto
+- jsonwebtoken
+- passport
-- MongoDB
+- passport-jwt

 ## Installation

-To run this API on your local machine, you will need to have Node.js and MongoDB installed.
+To run this API on your local machine, you will need to have Node.js and MySQL installed.
 Once you have these installed, follow these steps:

 1. Clone this repository to your local machine.
 2. Open a terminal and navigate to the project directory.
 3. Run `npm install` to install the required dependencies.
 4. Set up your environment variables.
-Create a `.env` file in the root directory of the project and add the following variables:
+Create a `dbConfig.ts` file in the src/config directory of the project and add the following code:
 ```
-MONGO_URI=<your MongoDB connection string>
-PORT=<port number>
+var dbConfig = {
+  HOST: "localhost",
+  USER: "root",
+  PASSWORD: "[password]",
+  DB: "[Database Name]",
+  DIALECT: "mysql",

+  pool: {
+    max: 5,
+    min: 0,
+    aquire: 30000,
+    idle: 10000,
+  },
+};

+export default dbConfig;

 ```
 5. Run `npm start` to start the server.
-6. The API will now be available at `http://localhost:<port number>`.
+6. The API will now be available at `http://localhost:8080`.

 ## Features

 The following features are available:

-### `GET /tickets`
+### `GET /tickets/filter`

-Get a list of all tickets.
+Get a list of tickets.

 #### Query parameters